Craft-focused creatives making waves in London’s design scene, Yawn are the tripod of designers doing things a little differently

 What are some of your influences for design and how do you incorporate them into your process?

 As each brief and client is different we find new inspiration each time, it can appear in the strangest places or at the strangest times.
 Being in such a creative bubble that is London all you need to do is look around, you’re never far from an inspirational gold mine.

 Taking the process off the computer is key for us.
 Freeing yourself of the constraints of the computer, in turn, frees the imagination.

 Working with tangible materials is also important, whether it’s pencil and paper, paint and brushes or scissors and paper, experimentation with textures and different mediums is at the core of our creative process.

 What interests you about modern design and trends?
 And how do you respond to what you see out there in the market today?

-Additionally, our interest in modern design doesn’t start and end at ‘Graphic Design’ – it’s all encompassing!
-Fashion, photography, exhibitions we’ve seen recently, the food and drink we’ve had at the weekend, the digital world, more traditional print formats, packaging we interact with everyday, what’s currently going in society – it all plays a role in answering our client’s design needs.
+Additionally, our interest in modern design doesn’t start and end at ‘Graphic Design’ – it’s all-encompassing.
+Fashion, photography, exhibitions we’ve seen recently, the food and drink we’ve had at the weekend, the digital world, more traditional print formats, the packaging we interact with every day, what’s currently going in society – it all plays a role in answering our client’s design needs.